jonase/eastwood/README.next.md

   documented ones of `:as` and `:refer`.
-Even though it is not documented, Clojure's implementation of `require` correctly handles options `:exclude` and `:rename`, if `:refer` is also used, so Eastwood will not warn about these.
+Even though it is not documented, Clojure's implementation of `require` correctly handles options `:exclude` and `:rename`, if `:refer` is also used, so Eastwood will not warn about these if `:refer` is present.
-* if a `:use` libspec has any option keys other than `:as` `:refer` `:exclude` `:rename` `:only`.
+* if a `:use` libspec has any option keys other than the documented ones `:as` `:refer` `:exclude` `:rename` `:only`.
 * if any of the libspec option keys are followed by a value of the wrong type, e.g. if `:refer` is followed by anything other than a list of symbols or `:all`.

 No warning is given if a prefix list is contained within a vector.
-Clojure permits such prefix lists, and it is somewhat common in Clojure code to put prefix lists in vectors.
+Clojure processes prefix lists in vectors, and `tools.namespace` recognizes them as dependencies as Clojure does.
+It is also somewhat common in the many Clojure projects on which Eastwood is tested.

 ### `:suspicious-test`